Partnership Firms

 The profit sharing ratio is stated and the nature of business proposed to be carried out by the firm is also stated.
 The amounts being brought in by each partner are stated as well.
 The profit and loss sharing ratio is also stated in the Partnership Deed.
 The firm becomes effective from the date of execution or signing of the Partnership Deed.

 In case of Registered Partnership, the Partnership Deed is registered with the Registrar of Companies of the concerned province/district.
-There is no mandatory requirement to register the firm.
+Another tyoe of registered partnership is the Limited Liability Partnership.

 The Partnership Deed remains effective as long as the business is a going concern, thereafter if desired by the partners the firms may be dissolved.
 Upon dissolution of the firm, after pro-rata distribution of profit, in case of profit, the partners are able to withdraw their initial investment.
 In case of loss, the amount of loss is reduced from the capital of the partners in the pre-agreed ratio as decided as per the Partnership Deed.